 The plan is to be about a week in each country, each with the capital and a temple town.
 Apart from the flights nothing is booked.
 It’s been a long time since my last on-my-own trip.
 New countries but a known region.
 To me.
 I’m now sitting in Bangkok’s airport waiting for my plane to Vientiane.

 5-6 hours waiting time on a time of the day which in Norway qualifies as night-time, is not good.
 Especially on an airport.
 But Thai Airways brought me here all right.
 Getting the visa stamp (35 USD) in Vientiane airport went smoothly and I jumped into a taxi which brought me into town for 6 USD.
 I got off at the Nam Phu fountain in the centre.
 In Lonely Planet and Travelfish – the two guide books I brought along – it was stated that the town centre was full of guest houses and I ended up on the

 - MALI NAMPHU.
 Rooms around a stylish backyard in colonial style.
 24 USD with breakfast.
 My books stated <20, but the proprietor had probably read them.
 Nice and clean.

-From door to door the journey had taken 21 hours, and with only short naps on the plane and on the airport, I lay down for a couple of hours.
+From door to door the journey had taken 21 hours.
+With only short naps on the plane and on the airport, I decided to lay down for a couple of hours.

 I wandered fifty metres down to the fountain and a further 250 metres down to the Mekong.
-The river is life itself for all countries in South East Asia.
-It flows past Burma, Thailand, Laos (24 years ago I was in that crossroads) and on to Cambodia and finally into the ocean in Vietnam.
+That river is life itself for all countries in South East Asia.
+It flows past Burma, Thailand, Laos (24 years ago I was in that crossroads) and on to Cambodia before it finally drains into the ocean in Vietnam.